 Next, we investigate thermal stability of the F-state by a heating protocol that consists of stepwise heating of the initial F-state to higher temperatures, each time allowing the system to relax at $T=0$.
 The temperature sequence has the form $(0,T_{1},0,T_{2},0,T_{3},\ldots)$ with $T_{1}<T_{2}<T_{3}\ldots$.
-States with non-zero temperature are obtained with the Metropolis Monte Carlo routine, while zero-temperature states are obtained by the method of Ref. \onlinecite{GCP-PRB13} that includes direct rotations of spins toward the effective field and over-relaxation.
+States with non-zero temperature are obtained with the Metropolis Monte Carlo routine, while zero-temperature states are obtained by the method of Ref. \cite{GCP-PRB13} that includes direct rotations of spins toward the effective field and over-relaxation.
 Since in this method the fraction of over-relaxation steps is dominant and the system is relaxing slowly, we do not call this sequence ``annealing-quenching''.
-The magnetization results of this numerical experiment for the $3d$ $xy$ model are shown in Fig. \ref{Fig-m_annealing_vs_T_L=00003D00003D256_HR=00003D00003D1.5_alpha=00003D00003D0.01_alphaMC=00003D00003D0.5_pbc}.
+The magnetization results of this numerical experiment for the $3d$ $xy$ model are shown in Fig. \ref{Fig-m_annealing_vs_T_L=256_HR=1.5_alpha=0.01_alphaMC=0.5_pbc}.
 For the temperatures below 1.2$J$, the system returns to the F-states.
 Heating to higher temperatures creates vortex loops that get pinned and do not collapse upon dropping $T$ to zero.
 Thus the F-state gets destroyed by heating to higher temperatures, the resulting state being the VG state.

-The energy in the heating-cooling protocol is shown in Fig. \ref{Fig-dE_annealing_vs_T_L=00003D00003D256_HR=00003D00003D1.5_alpha=00003D00003D0.01_alphaMC=00003D00003D0.5_pbc}.
-In the upper panel, the non-zero-temperature branch looks familiar with the largest slope (the maximum of the heat capacity) around $T/J=1.6$ for $H_{R}/J=1.5$ used here.
-For the pure model there is a ferromagnetic phase transition at $T/J=2.2$.
-The $T=0$ branch on the upper panel looks as a straight line.
-However, the magnification in the lower panel shows a fine structure with transition from the F-state to the higher-energy VG state above $T/J=1.2$.
-In fact, there is a crossover from the F to VG state.
-The excessive energy of the VG state perfectly correlates with the fraction of singularities. \cite{GCP-PRB13}
+The energy in the heating-cooling protocol is shown in Fig. \ref{Fig-dE_annealing_vs_T_L=256_HR=1.5_alpha=0.01_alphaMC=0.5_pbc}.
+In the upper panel, the non-zero-temperature branch has the largest slope (the maximum of the magnetic heat capacity) around $T/J=1.6$ for $H_{R}/J=1.5$ used here.
+In the absence of the RF there is a ferromagnetic phase transition at $T/J=2.2$.
+The $T=0$ branch in the upper panel looks like a straight line.
+However, its magnification in the lower panel shows a fine structure with the crossover from the F-state to the higher-energy VG state above $T/J=1.2$.
+The energy of the VG state perfectly correlates with the fraction of singularities. \cite{GCP-PRB13}